AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 #### `centralized-patcher-composer-plugin`

-Since this example uses the on-premises method to apply quality patches, you must ensure that the `vendor/bin/magento-patches apply` command runs after the `composer install` command. this plugin  fires after update and after install, which takes care of running the `vendor/bin/magento-patches apply` command after every installation or update.
+Since this example uses the on-premises method to apply quality patches, you must ensure that the `vendor/bin/magento-patches apply` command runs after the `composer install` command.
+This plugin  fires after update and after install, which takes care of running the `vendor/bin/magento-patches apply` command after every installation or update.

 1. Create a `composer.json` file for your new `centralized-patcher-composer-plugin` Composer plugin with the following contents: